SaraKraettli/Computergrafik2018/assignment_2/documentation/Exercise2-GroupSED/readme.txt

 How we solved the exercise:

-We first implemented the amient, specular and diffuse contribution.
+We first implemented the ambient, specular and diffuse contribution.
 For this, we set the default-color to the ambient color, and then add up diffuse and specular light.

 After this, we implemented shadows.